JulienPeloton/gsoc_2020_graphs/README.md

 Query the graph to

-- compute the vertex degree (in, out, and overall).
+- compute the vertex degree (in, out, and overall),
-- count how many vertices are connected to ztf4
+- find the longest chain in the graph,
-- find the longest chain in the graph.
+- count how many vertices are connected to ztf4 (in/out),
-- extract the sub-graph containing only vertices connected to the vertex `sn`.
+- extract the sub-graph containing only vertices pointing to the vertex `unknown`.

 ## Exercise 3: visualisation of the graph